faulknercs/Knockstrap/README.md

 Knockstrap [![Build Status](https://travis-ci.org/faulknercs/Knockstrap.svg?branch=master)](https://travis-ci.org/faulknercs/Knockstrap)
 ==========

+## ⚠️ Bootstrap versions support ⚠️

+__If you need Bootstrap 4 support, you may use [KnockstrapPlus](https://github.com/CloudNimble/KnockstrapPlus) fork.
+Also, you can try to search for more forks [here](https://github.com/faulknercs/Knockstrap/network).__

+I highly appreciate all contributions and feedback, but I don't use Bootstrap nor Knockout anymore, so I don't have any plans to continue development of this project.
+This repository is not going to be updated for Bootstrap 4 (and further) and will continue work only with Bootstrap 3.
+But I continue merging patches with bugfixes for Bootstrap 3 if any appears.

 ### Description

-Knockstrap is binding library for Knockout.js, which provides bindings to Twitter Bootstrap widgets
+Knockstrap is binding library for Knockout.js, which provides bindings to Twitter Bootstrap 3 widgets

 #### Supported widgets: